Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 hour
 You plant a spectral seed in a Medium or Large plant within 1 *(1.5m)*, transforming it into a Gravesnag that remains under your control for the next hour, after which it becomes hostile to you and your allies and indifferent to all other creatures.
 This control ends early if you give the gravesnag a suicidal command, or if you or your allies deal any damage to it.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, the Gravesnag dies when the spell ends.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the Gravesnag dies when the spell ends.
 Spawn Blood Echo
 - **Classes**: Druid, Ranger
 *(Source: CS)*